-A new client recently came to us looking for help in establishing a RETIREMENT PLAN for his business.
+A client came to us looking for help in establishing a RETIREMENT PLAN for his business.
 His company has 40 part-time employees and only three full-time employees, two of which are he and his wife.
-He asked about the best retirement plan options, both for the company and for himself as an employee saving for retirement.
+He asked about the company’s best retirement plan options and himself as an employee saving for retirement.

 We discussed a few different retirement plan options with our client.
 The 401(k) plan is the most well-known, but it is also the most costly since there are additional administrative requirements to set up and maintain the plan.
-A SEP plan is much easier to set up and operate and the administrative costs are low, but only the employer can contribute to a SEP plan.
-In addition, the employer is required to contribute equally for all employees.
+A SEP plan is much easier to set up and operate, and the administrative costs are low, but only the employer can contribute to a SEP plan.
+Also, the employer is required to contribute equally to all employees.

 After some discussion, we recommended this business establish a SIMPLE plan.
-SIMPLE plans do not have the start-up and operating costs of a conventional retirement plan so they are more economical for a small business.
-These plans allow employees to contribute, which shifts the responsibility for retirement planning from the company to the employee.
+SIMPLE plans do not have the start-up and operating costs of a conventional retirement plan, so they are more economical for a small business.
+These plans allow employees to contribute, shifting the company’s responsibility for retirement planning to the employee.
 The company is required to make contributions to a SIMPLE plan, but there are two options available:

 - Match employee contributions up to 3 percent